What is a Switchback Trail?

 They are designed to help everyone.
 Yes, some of you may be able to climb straight up the mountain without any problem.
 However, not everyone can.
-Switchbacks are designed to help you conserve your energy while you are hiking.
-Yes, you are adding extra footsteps to your hike, but switchback hiking will help you save energy and help minimize the impact on your knees.
-Especially if you are hiking with a heavy backpack.
-This is important when you are hiking long distances or if you are not in great hiking condition.
+Switchbacks are designed trail planners to help you conserve your energy while you are hiking.
+Yes, you are adding extra footsteps to your hike, but switchback hiking will help you save energy and help minimize the impact on your knees by reducing the grade dips.
+The trail might be longer with the switchbacks but the elevation grade will be less allowing you to maintain a solid cardio exercise.

 One reason many of us like hiking is because it brings us closer to nature.
 And for us to enjoy and share nature with each other, we need to make sure that we do our part in protecting the outdoors for others to enjoy.
 Soil erosion occurs when surface runoff is not controlled.
-The zig-zag pattern acts to protect the hill and trail from excessive erosion.
+The zig-zag pattern is one strategy for erosion control devices that acts to protect the hill and trail from excessive erosion.

 Erosion is bad because it would ruin the trail by turning it into a ravine.
 Water moves faster down steep trails and carries away the topsoil and vegetation with it.
 The vegetation is significant because the roots hold the topsoil together.
 Plants also disperse water runoff and protect the environment from strong winds.
 Without the topsoil, plants will not be able to live there, thus holding the soil together.
 Without the topsoil, plants cannot grow there.
 It becomes a snowball affect when erosion starts taking place.